WillW999/Kmeans-Clustering-of-Crime/README.md

-<h1>K-means Clustering of crime locations in Chicago</h1>
+<h1>K-means Clustering of Crime Locations in Chicago</h1>

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Using a dateset of crime locations based on their latitude and longitude.
+Using this data I am able to cluster these data points into crime clusters, giving chicago PD some important information on to where they should be allocating personnel.
 <br />